icerpc/icerpc-docs/pages/icerpc/ice-protocol/connection-shutdown.md

 ## CloseConnection frame

-The CloseConnection frame is an ice protocol frame with type CloseConnection.
+The `CloseConnection` frame is an ice protocol frame with type `CloseConnection`.
 Its body is empty.
-A client or server must not send any additional frame after sending a CloseConnection frame.
+A client or server must not send any additional frame after sending a `CloseConnection` frame.